 The Code of Considerate Practice outlines the Scheme’s expectations and describes those areas that are considered fundamental for registration with the Scheme.

-The new Code is now in five parts and is no longer a narrative, but a series of bullet points.
+The Code is in five parts and contains a series of bullet points.
 Each section of the Code contains an aspirational supporting statement and four bullet points which represent the basic expectations of registration with the Scheme.

-The new Code of Considerate Practice applies to all registered sites and companies, regardless of size, type or location.
+The Code of Considerate Practice applies to all registered sites, companies and suppliers regardless of size, type or location.